 Map FLU 4 FEMA Flood Zones, locates the flood zones within the Town.
 Nearly the entirety of the Town is an AE zone; this zone falls generally west of Collins Avenue.
-The X zone falls generally east of Collins Avenue; the VE zone is located in a narrow strip along the beach; and the X-500 is represented as a narrow strip located along the north end of Collins Avenue and also along the beach.
+The X zone falls generally east of Collins Avenue.
 Existing land uses found within these flood zones are illustrated in the Future Land Use map and described in the Future Land Use Element.

-Land use, as it relates to the discharge of stormwater and to the use of natural drainage, is regulated through the South Florida Water Management District.
+Land use, as it relates to the discharge of stormwater and to the use of natural drainage, is regulated through the South Florida Water Management District and Miami-Dade County.
 The Florida Building Code regulates construction as it relates to flood zones.